 Dropping a Course and Getting Money Back As long as the registration system is open, you can drop courses online.
-Once it closes, you need to fill out an Add/Drop form (available from the Registrar’s office) until the last day to withdraw from courses.
+After the system closes follow these instructions to withdraw (as long as the last day to withdraw has not passed): brocku.ca/registrar/wp-content/uploads/sites/45/How-to-withdraw-from-a-course-after-registration-has-closed-1.pdf.
 Be aware that Brock now has a flat fee structure and whether or not you will be eligible for a refund depends on how many credits you are registered in.
 The amount of refund (if applicable) will depend on the date you withdraw.
 The longer you wait, the smaller the refund.
 It is important to check with the Finance office about these issues before making the decision to drop a course.
 You must drop a course before the last day to withdraw without academic penalty to avoid having the course and whatever grades you have earned show up on your transcript.
 This date will be different for D1, D2 and D3 courses and will be listed on your course outline or syllabus.
 You can also find these dates in the Undergraduate Calendar.

 How to Deal with Conflicts It is each student’s responsibility to create a conflict-free schedule.
 Conflicts can exist between lectures, between seminars (or labs), or between lectures and seminars (or labs).
 If two lectures conflict and there is only one lecture section for each course, you will have to decide which course is more important to you.
 If one of these courses has more than one lecture section, it may be possible to switch sections.
 It is a University policy that students are not allowed to register in courses with lectures that conflict.
 The registration system may not stop you from doing this but if you do, you will be in violation of this policy and not eligible for any accommodations that might be required to complete both courses (e.g., re-scheduling in-class midterms if they conflict).